Colonel Tavington: "Why wait?"

 - Cornwallis calls Martin and his militia "a bunch of farmers with pitchforks."
 After Benjamin Martin's gambit (see below), Tavington tells him, "Quite impressive for a farmer with a pitchfork, wouldn't you say?"

 - Capt.
 Wilkins, a Loyalist, answered Tavington's question on why he should trust a man who "betray his neighbors" with "Those neighbors of mine who stand against England deserve to die a traitor's death".
 Later on, Tavington orders Capt.
-Wilkins to burn his said neighbours to death inside the church.
+Wilkins to burn his said neighbors to death inside the church.
 When Capt.
 Wilkins says there's no honor in it, Tavington coldly throw his own words at him to make him do it anyway.

 - It Has Been an Honor: An exchange given between two of Martin's militiamen, one a bigot and the other a slave working for his freedom.
 Even better, it was instigated by the bigot when he remarked that the freed slave had already done his time.